bing-hsu/bing-hsu.github.io/content/posts/pytorch-nn/Autorag.md

 y = torch.tensor([1.0, ], requires_grad=True)
 ```

+These are the Leaf Tensors (tensor primitive, not an expression).

-By default, tensors do not track gradients because it takes memory and
+By default, tensors do not track gradients because it takes extra
-processing power.
-Setting `requires_grad=True` informs the engine (
+memory and processing power.
+Setting `requires_grad=True` informs the
-autograd) to
-start watching every operation performed on these tensors.
-These are
+engine to start watching every operation performed on these tensors.
-the Leaf
-Tensors (the starting points, individual tensor rather than an
-expression).

-### Tensor Expression
+### Form Tensor Expression using Operators

 ```py
 x ** 2